cristianastan2/AOES-CLIM670-NCAR-CESM-Intro/_episodes/03-NCAR-Computing-Environment.md

 >
 {: .challenge}

 To run a model we will need disk space beyond just our home directory.
-By default, with your NCAR account, you have space in your home directory, a temporary space called `/scratch` and a `work` directory all under a system called the GLADE shared file system.
+By default, with your NCAR account, you have space in your home directory, a temporary space called `scratch` and a `work` directory all under a system called the GLADE shared file system.
 How do I know what directories I have and how much space is available?

 > ## Your disk space on glade
 >